My experience with the EMT 250/251

 Dr. Blesser then spoke of a chance encounter with Francis F. Lee, who would become the founder of Lexicon.
 “I was working in the MIT Labs at 3 in the morning because that was when I could get access to the minicomputers, and Frances Lee walked in.
 He was in the computer world; he didn’t know about anything digital audio.
 And I was in the [analog] audio world, so we bumped into each other at 3 in the morning and started brainstorming about how to merge these two.
 That’s how Frances Lee got started with Lexicon.”

 The result of this encounter was the first ever digital signal processor, the Delta T-101, released in 1971.
-Lee had been working on a digital heart monitor and, from Dr. Blesser’s suggestion, experimented running audio through it.
+Lee had been working on a digital heart monitor and, from Dr. Blesser’s suggestion, experimented with running audio through it.
 After a lot of experimentation, the result was a 100 ms audio delay line which could be used to help overcome live sound propagation delays or used as a pre-delay for plate reverbs.
-You put audio in, 100ms later it comes out.
+You put audio in, and 100ms later, it comes out.
 That was it.
-It was revolutionary at the time, but by today’s standard seems like just a step above useless.
-Steve Temmer owner of Gotham Audio commissioned Lexicon to make 50 units that he could release under the Gotham Audio name.
-A second version the T-102 was eventually released under the Lexicon name with an improved signal to noise ratio.
+It was revolutionary at the time, but by today’s standards seems like just a step above useless.
+Steve Temmer, owner of Gotham Audio, commissioned Lexicon to make 50 units that he could release under the Gotham Audio name.
+A second version the T-102, was eventually released under the Lexicon name with an improved signal to noise ratio.